 When you’re already in a job, your friendly HR team is a great ally.
-But when you’re applying for a job, they might be your biggest barrier to entry.
-Here’s why that is, and what you can do about it…
+But HR is not your friend when you’re looking for a copywriting job and, in fact, it might be your biggest barrier to entry.

 The number one tip I have for you is to not to submit your resume—that is, not the way they tell you to.